-Each dental event record includes the following: date of the dental event; type of provider seen, if visit was due to an accident; reason for dental event; procedure(s) associated with the dental event; whether or not medicines were prescribed; flat fee information; imputed sources of payment; total payment and total charge of the dental event expenditure; and a full-year person-level weight.
+Each dental event record includes the following: date of the dental event; type of provider seen; whether or not visit was due to an accident; reason for dental event; procedure(s) associated with the dental event; whether or not medicines were prescribed; flat fee information; imputed sources of payment; total payment and total charge of the dental event expenditure; and a full-year person-level weight.

-Data from this file can be merged the MEPS 1999 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append person characteristics such as demographic or health insurance characteristics to each record.
-Dental events can also be linked to the MEPS 1999 Prescribed Medicine File.
-Please see section 5.0 for details on how to merge MEPS data files.
+Data from this file can be merged with the MEPS 2000 Full Year Population Characteristics File using the unique person identifier, DUPERSID, to append person-level information such as demographic or health insurance characteristics to each record.
+Dental events can also be linked to the MEPS 2000 Prescribed Medicine File.
+Please see section 5.0 0 and the 2000 Appendix for details on how to merge MEPS data files.

-Panel 3 cases (PANEL99 = 3 on 1999 person level file) can also be linked back to the 1998 MEPS HC public use data files.
-However, the user should be aware that at this time no weight is being provided to facilitate 2-year analysis of Panel 3 data.
+Panel 4 cases (PANEL00 = 4 on the MEPS 2000 person-level file) can also be linked back to the 1999 MEPS HC Public Use Data Files.
+However, the user should be aware that at this time no weight is being provided to facilitate two-year analysis of Panel 4 data.